you1988/corleone/README.md

 *it gives you translations… and maybe someday you have opportunity to repay us the favor, capisce?*

-Corleone Translation Service provides an internationalization solution for the application in Smart Logistics.
+Corleone is a translation service that provides an internationalization solution for the application in Smart Logistics.
 It is implemented with the current stack:
 - [play-scala 2.4.0](https://www.playframework.com/).
 - [Scala 2.11.6](http://www.scala-lang.org/)